Ballpark: Indoor ballparks

 An important type of ballpark is the indoor park.
 These parks are covered with a fixed roof, usually a hard concrete dome.
 The reasons to build indoor parks are varied.
 The Astrodome, the first indoor sports stadium ever built, was built to escape the hot and very humid climate of Houston and the Kingdome was built to escape Seattle's constant fall and winter rains.
 In Japan, domed stadiums were built to escape frequently rainy climates, as well as extreme snowfall in Sapporo.
 There is little to no natural light in these parks, necessitating the use of one of the most distinguishing aspects of an indoor park: artificial turf.
-While technology now allows for grass to be used in indoor venues (see Forsyth Barr Stadium, a rugby venue in New Zealand with an ETFE roof allowing grass to be grown indoors, or NFL stadiums like State Farm Stadium and Allegiant Stadium, which allow the grass field to be grown outside and then rolled indoors for games), the first generation of indoor parks predated such abilities.
+While technology now allows for grass to be used in indoor venues (see Forsyth Barr Stadium, a rugby venue in New Zealand with an skylit ETFE roof allowing grass to be grown indoors, or NFL stadiums like State Farm Stadium and Allegiant Stadium, which allow the grass field to be grown outside and then rolled indoors for games), the first generation of indoor parks predated such abilities.
 Since there was not enough light to grow grass, artificial turf is installed, and this affected the game.
 Artificial turf is harder, and thus a ball hit on the ground moves faster and bounces higher.
 This, coupled with the usually dull white or gray roofs that could camouflage a fly ball, causing what Twins fans called a "dome-field advantage".